jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 A specification like `marker=(:diamond, 20, :blue)` will set the 3 attributes above with matching by type.

-!!! note "Plotly difference"
-    In `Plotly`, just using `mode="lines+markers"` is needed to show both markers and lines, but in this interface, one would make a line plot and then layer on a scatter plot.

 ### Text and arrows